 FINANCIAL INFORMATION

 South Lakeland Carers is a member of Carers Support Cumbria, which is a consortium made up of 5 Carers Charities within Cumbria.
-The consortium is contracted by Cumbria County Council to deliver a number of Carers contracts and grants.
-Core funding for South Lakeland Carers has been secured from CCC for the next 2½ years (October 2018 to March 2021) with the possibility of this contract being further extended.
+The consortium is contracted by Cumbria County Council to deliver the All Age Carers Support Service.
+This provides core funding for South Lakeland Carers for the next 2½ years (October 2018 to March 2021) with the possibility of this contract being further extended by a further two years.
+The annual value of the contract is fixed.

 Our main sources of funding for the next three years are as follows:

-Carers Support Cumbria Contract for Adult Carers (CCC) £148.5k pa

-Carers Support Cumbria Contract for Young Carers (CCC) £45k pa

-ASC Locality Grant (CCC) £36k pa

-Carers Support Cumbria – Supporting Parent Carers in Cumbria £3.6k pa

-Carers Support Cumbria – Employment Project £17k pa

-Carers Support Cumbria – Supporting Young Carers in Cumbria £3.6k pa
+Carers Support Cumbria All Age Carers Contract £218,664 pa

 Walney Extension Community Fund £3k pa (until May 2019)